 It seems like just yesterday your child was taking their first steps.
 Now they’re a feisty pre-schooler and ready for school.
 New York City offers many excellent free and private options.
 Read on to find out how to apply to pre-school and nursery school in NYC.

 Summary of Options

-If your baby is 9-12 months old and you’d like to think about a program for nursery school, Labor Day is the time of the year to begin.
-Most nursery schools will begin taking applications right after the holiday – and if you’re going to apply you may as well do it on time.
+If your baby is 9-12 months old and you’d like to think about a program for private nursery school, Labor Day is the time of the year to begin.
+Most nursery schools will begin taking applications right after the holiday.

 Selecting the Nursery School

 Close to home works for most!
 But some travel too.
 Either way the best place for the list of all the options is the Parents League and then check out each school’s website for more details on the age of acceptance (usually between 18 months and 3 years depending on the school).

 Each private nursery school has their own and 90% are online the day after Labor Day, but some require you to call and request it.
 The questions are basically the same for everyone.
 They want to understand as much as they can about your family, your child and your view on education and parenting.
 It’s worth understanding the school’s philosophy before answering the questions!
 If you’re serious about some of the tougher schools to get into, it’s worth preparing the answers before the applications open so you’re ready to fill it out on the day, as the questions don’t usually vary much from the year before.

 All schools will have their own application deadlines and it’s usually about a month or two after Labor Day, however the best time to submit them is as soon as possible.
 Even if they have an October deadline they may close it early if they receive too many.